serenity-is/docs/work-with-other-database-types.md

-# How To: Work With Other Database Types
+# Working With Other Database Types

 Serenity has a dialect system for working with database types other than Sql Server.